gdussert/gdussert.github.io/content/publication/ieee/index.md

 ---
-title: 'Learning to segment prostate cancer by aggressiveness from scribbles in bi-parametric MRI'
+title: 'Perfusion imaging in deep prostate cancer detection from mp-MRI: can we take advantage of it?'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here